Chungyejin/Batalha-Naval/README.md

 Work by: Anna Navarro, Andressa, Leticia Aiko, Michele Cristina Otta, Yejin Chung

-Programming a Ship Game Using Python
+1st semester assignment - Programming a ship game using Python

 # Description
 The player will face the computer.
 First, the game begins when each player selects where they want to place their ships (the computer's ships are placed randomly).